dashevo/js-dash-sdk/docs/platform/names/get.md

 **Usage**: `sdk.platform.names.get(name)`
-**Description**: This method will allow you to fetch back an DPNS records from it's humanized name.
+**Description**: This method will allow you to fetch back a DPNS records from its humanized name.

 Parameters: